dtarb/TauDEM/README.md

 exit
 ```

+### Building TauDEM for Conda Environment

+TauDEM can be packaged as a portable conda bundle for Linux x86_64 systems, making it easy to deploy on cloud-based platforms like JupyterHub without requiring system-wide installation or admin privileges.
+The bundle includes all runtime dependencies (OpenMPI, GDAL, PROJ, etc.) and can be installed into any conda environment.

+For detailed instructions on building and using the portable conda bundle, see [conda-bundle/README.md](conda-bundle/README.md) (user documentation) and [conda-bundle/BUILD.md](conda-bundle/BUILD.md) (builder documentation).

 ### Legacy Build System (makefile.legacy)(macOS/Linux Only)

 TauDEM also provides a legacy build system using `makefile.legacy`.
 This system is still supported but is not actively maintained.
 It does not support working with VS Code tasks.